-2025 AMC 10A Exam Solutions
+2025 AMC 10A Solutions

-Scroll down to view professionally curated solutions from LIVE by Po-Shen Loh, print PDF solutions, view answer key, or:
+Scroll down to view professionally curated solutions from LIVE by Po-Shen Loh, print PDF solutions, view answer key, or take the full timed exam.

-All of the real AMC 8, AMC 10, AMC 12, and AIME problems in our complete solution collection are used with official legal permission of the Mathematical Association of America (MAA).
+All problems are used with official legal permission of the Mathematical Association of America (MAA).

 1.

 Andy and Betsy both live in Mathville.
-Andy leaves Mathville on his bicycle at 1:30, traveling due north at a steady miles per hour.
-Betsy leaves on her bicycle from the same point at 2:30, traveling due east at a steady miles per hour.
+Andy leaves Mathville on his bicycle at traveling due north at a steady miles per hour.
+Betsy leaves on her bicycle from the same point at traveling due east at a steady miles per hour.
 At what time will they be exactly the same distance from their common starting point?

 Solution:

-Let be the hours since 1:30.
-Andy has gone miles north.
-Betsy starts an hour later, so she's gone miles east.
-We want these equal: That gives so Three hours past 1:30 is 4:30.
-Thus, E is the correct answer.
+Let be the hours since Andy has gone miles north.
+Betsy starts an hour later, so she’s gone miles east.
+We want these equal: That gives so Three hours past is Thus, E is the correct answer.

 2.

 A box contains pounds of a nut mix that is percent peanuts, percent cashews, and percent almonds.
-A second nut mix containing percent peanuts, percent cashews, and percent almonds is added to the box, resulting in a new nut mix that is percent peanuts.
+A second nut mix containing percent peanuts, percent cashews, and percent almonds is added to the box resulting in a new nut mix that is percent peanuts.
 How many pounds of cashews are now in the box?

 Solution: